 I proceeded to establish an office in Richland.
 We had about seven or eight employees that I hired to do oversight in Richland.
 That occurred in probably April of 1991.
 Then finally, in 1997, I retired again.
 I wanted to put a house together in Alaska anyway.
 I retired in 1997, and bought property in Alaska in 1998, and built a house up there.
 I’m an Alaskan resident now.

-Karen: Can you summarize what the tribe was able to accomplish from 1991 to 1997, or the years you were there, in terms of Hanford oversight?
+Steele: Can you summarize what the tribe was able to accomplish from 1991 to 1997, or the years you were there, in terms of Hanford oversight?

 Cook: In the 1980s, during the BWIP program, they had a very effective lawyer, Jimmy Hovis.
 His daughter is still part of the Hovis program out of the Yakama.
 In fact, I just talked to her two weeks ago.
 They basically have gotten to a position under the EPA Superfund cleanup to have lots of liabilities identified and lots of cleanup emphasis through the Superfund issues, to get the site cleaned up.